avasamedu/android-hardware-programming-tutorial/readme.md

-Source codes of android hardware programming tutorial by Samenta By mr sam nikzad
+Source codes of android hardware programming tutorial

+By mr sam nikzad
 In http://samenta.ir